nwfsc-cb/rCAX/README.md

 ## Reference

-The core functions in this package are modeled off [rredlist](https://github.com/ropensci/rredlist)
+The core API functions in this package are modeled off [rredlist](https://github.com/ropensci/rredlist).
+The rest of the functions were written by EE Holmes.

 <hr>